 Looking for fun ways to add a creative spin to therapy sessions this time of year?
 You’re in luck!
 This week on The OT Toolbox, you’ll find loads of Spring activities.
 Each day, we’re rounding up activities, ideas, strategies, and tips that all have a Spring theme in common.
 Use these activities in your therapy plans to meet the specific needs of kiddos.

-Here’s what you can expect this week on The OT Toolbox:
+Here’s what you can find when it comes to Spring Occupational Therapy activities here on The OT Toolbox:

 So, be sure to check out each link above to load up on creative ways to promote healthy development of kids!